anatolyguz/installHES/AD/LINUX_AD.md

 ```shell
 sudo yum install sssd realmd oddjob oddjob-mkhomedir adcli samba-common samba-common-tools krb5-workstation openldap-clients policycoreutils-python -y
 ```
+# 3. Check that our domain is visible on the network

 You must confirm the domain during the installation of kerberos, and specify the server name.
-Let's check that our domain is visible on the network:

 ```shell
 realm discover <Domain_Name>
 ```

-Join the machine to a domain:
+# 3. Join the machine to a domain

 ```shell
 sudo realm --verbose join <Domain_Name> -U <YourDomainAdmin> --install=/
 ```